Noitcereon/noits-random-thing-picker/README.md

 It is a console application, which uses Maven for dependency management.

-So install as a standard Maven project you your favorite IDE and it should run.
+So install as a standard Maven project with your favorite IDE and it should run.

 ## Usage